Receive updates via email. Enter your email address:

 7. Harvest them when they are about 2 inch high

-The Koreans have also pickled the soybean sprouts.
-It is a very good appetitizer.
-Both sprouts can be eaten raw but they can be spicy.
+They can be eaten raw but can be quite spicy.
 The Vietnamese uses raw sprouts in their rice paper rolls.
 I always dipped the rolls in thick sweet sauce to mask the spiciness.
-Yes, I prefer mine well cooked with the bite and edge cooked out.
+Yes, I prefer my beansprouts well cooked with the bite and edge cooked out.

-Choose firm and white ones.
+Choose those with firm and white stems.
 Avoid those with spots.
-If you are keeping them for a while, air them for a while, then wrap them in used newspapers or baking sheets to keep them dry.
+If you are keeping them for a while, air them for a while, then wrap them in used newspapers to keep them dry.
 If they are wet, they turn mushy quickly.

 They are quite easy to clean.
 Remove the roots before soaking and washing.
 Some people even remove the heads but I find that too tedious and the heads are visually quite pleasing.